Breaking down the business climate in Bucks County

 • Increase in remote work and telecommuting.
 This will provide opportunities for talent attraction and retention, as well as for businesses that cater to locals who previously commuted outside the area during work hours.
 Businesses engaged in residential services (such as construction, landscaping, or interior improvements) or sell home-office goods (such as snacks, furniture, and leisure attire suitable for video calls) can benefit from this shift to remote and hybrid work in the area.

-• Continued growth in the tourism and hospitality industry, particularly for the many historic and cultural attractions across the county
+• Continued growth in the tourism (especially eco-tourism) and hospitality industry, particularly for the many historic and cultural attractions across the county.

 • Growing interest in local and sustainable products may provide opportunities for small businesses to differentiate themselves and attract customers.